Many people avoid networking, viewing the practice as boring, difficult, or even somewhat unethical.

 After a year's worth of relationship building, Abed identifies three lessons he learned over all that coffee.

 1: Start with the "super connectors."
 Identify the leaders in your field or local community and invite them to a meeting.
 It's likely that these leaders know many of the other people you need to meet and can help you quickly grow your network.
-Because they're so well-connected, these leaders become a good foundation for the rest of your networking efforts, Abed writes.
+Because they're so well-connected, these leaders become a good foundation for the rest of your networking efforts, writes Abed.

 2: Offer to help.
 The best way to convince people to take meetings with you—even busy super connectors—is to tell them what they'll get out of it.
-"The more other-centered and mutual you can be with the request, the higher the probability that your investment time will yield a benefit," says Deborah Knupp, managing editor at Growthplay.
-It also never hurts to compliment the person or name-drop a mutual acquaintance, Abed writes.
+"The more other-centered and mutual you can be with the request, the higher the probability that your investment time will yield a benefit," says Deborah Knupp, managing director at Growthplay.
+It also never hurts to compliment the person or name-drop a mutual acquaintance, writes Abed.

 3: Show respect.
-Take the meeting seriously and go out of your way to demonstrate that you're trustworthy and conscientious, Abed writes.
-Come prepared with intelligent questions, end the meeting on time, and be sure to pay for the person's coffee (Abed, Inc., 8/24).
+Take the meeting seriously and go out of your way to demonstrate that you're trustworthy and conscientious, writes Abed.
+Come prepared with intelligent questions, end the meeting on time, and be sure to pay for the person's coffee (Abed, Inc., 8/24/18).

 Next in Today's Briefing

 10 essential higher ed podcasts for 2019